Wedrix/watchtower/README.md

 };
 ```

-Generate the starter SDL from Doctrine metadata:
+Generate the starter SDL from Doctrine mappings:

 ```bash
 php bin/watchtower schema:generate
 ```

-`generateSchema()` creates query types and built-in scalar definitions for `DateTime`, `Limit`, `Page`, and `Cursor` when they do not already exist.
-It does not generate mutations, subscriptions, enum/interface/union definitions, or custom computed fields.
-Add those to the SDL yourself.
+Use the generated SDL as a starting point. `generateSchema()` creates entity query types and built-in scalar definitions for `DateTime`, `Limit`, `Page`, and `Cursor` when they do not already exist.
+Add mutations, subscriptions, enum/interface/union definitions, and custom computed fields to the SDL yourself.

-`updateSchema()` currently invalidates the schema cache.
-It does not merge Doctrine changes into an existing SDL file.
+After editing an existing SDL file, run `schema:update` if your application uses the schema cache.
+It clears stale schema cache files; it does not merge Doctrine mapping changes into your SDL.

 ### Add a GraphQL Endpoint